chulbioinfo/CSAVanalysis/1.CSAV/README.md

   4. target species list # avian vocal learners
   5. outgroup species list # Rifleman with the uncertainty for vocal learning ability
   6. output path

-It generates a output with a summary of CSAV analysis and the full amino acids of whole species list at identified CSAV sites.
+It generates a text file (.txt) as a output with a summary of CSAV analysis and the full amino acids of whole species list at identified CSAV sites.
 - - -

 # System Requirments